-ne model is also evaluated using advanced metrics analysis, which is shown in Figure 6.
+The model is also evaluated using advanced metrics analysis, which is shown in Fig 6.
 MCC is beneficial when working with imbalanced datasets because it is a more balanced statistic that accounts for both actual and erroneous positives and negatives.
 With an MCC of 94.91%, the ViT + Autoencoder model performs exceptionally well in class distinction and misclassification reduction.
 With respective MCC values of 91.62% and 89.83%, the ResNet50 and VGG16 models exhibit strong performance.
 Although they perform well, their somewhat lower MCC values imply that they might not be as evenly distributed throughout all classes as the ViT-based model.
 With the lowest MCC of 85.24%, the Custom CNN performs less evenly and is more likely to make mistakes, particularly when dealing with waste classes that are more difficult to identify.
 Taking random chance into account, kappa calculates the degree of agreement between the actual and projected class labels.
 In line with its excellent performance on other metrics, the ViT + Autoencoder model attains a Kappa score of 95.90%, which indicates nearly perfect agreement between predictions and proper labels.
 The somewhat lower Kappa values of 92.10% and 90.20% for ResNet50 and VGG16, respectively, suggest that although their predictions are typically accurate, they are not quite as consistent as the ViT model.
 With a Kappa of 86.10%, the Custom CNN demonstrates poor prediction consistency, which indicates the model's generally poorer performance.
-The model's ability to differential between classes across all thresholds is represented by its AUC.
+The model's ability to differentiate between classes across all thresholds is represented by its AUC.
 With an AUC of 97.40%, the ViT + Autoencoder model demonstrates an excellent ability to discriminate between various waste classes.
-While still outstanding, ResNet50 and VGG16's somewhat lower AUC values of 95.20% and 94.60%, respectively, imply that they are less resilient when demonstrates are capacity to differentiate between waste categories accurately.
+While still outstanding, ResNet50 and VGG16's somewhat lower AUC values of 95.20% and 94.60%, respectively, imply that they are less resilient when dealing with challenging class separations.
+With an AUC of 91.70%, the Custom CNN scores the poorest, indicating its low capacity to differentiate between waste categories accurately.

-All metrics show that the ViT + Autoencoder model performs better than the other models, including precision, ret V, FT-score, and advanced metrics like MCC, Kappa, AUC, and balanced accuracy.
-Its resilience and excellent performance result from its capacity to integrate the advantages of autoencoders and vision transformers for a ture reconstruction.
+All metrics show that the ViT + Autoencoder model performs better than the other models, including precision, recall, F1score, and advanced metrics like MCC, Kappa, AUC, and balanced accuracy.
+Its resilience and excellent performance result from its capacity to integrate the advantages of autoencoders and vision transformers for feature extraction and reconstruction.